behroozsepehry/scheduler/README.md

   * `saveCurrentDay()` / `saveHistory()` — persist to `localStorage`.
   * `exportHistory()` / `doImport(parsed)` — history import/export handling.
   * `updateActiveIndicator()` — finds current active task for today and highlights it.
+  * `puntTask(taskId)` — punts a task to the next day with comprehensive validation, user confirmation, and error handling.
 * Mobile UX helpers:

   * In-page modal (Promise-based) used for confirmations and text input (no native `prompt`/`confirm`).